 Below, I’ve got some beautiful tables and dining room ideas to use for inspo.
-And don’t forget, you can always get help with your table assembly or if you find something second hand – furniture restoration.
+And don’t forget, you can always get help with your table assembly or if you find something second hand, find someone who is expert in furniture restoration.

 Rectangular shaped tables are known for their versatility and represent a classic, traditional silhouette.
-Going for a relaxed, coastal farmhouse look like this?
+Going for a relaxed, coastal farmhouse look?
 Tip a bucket of white paint over your dining room interior, including your old wooden table and chairs, and you’ll instantly have a fresh, clean, inviting dining space.
 Then, drop a pin on your dining space’s location with a graphic, attention-seeking pendant light.

 Then there’s the square table, which has that lovely democratic feeling to it, putting all guests on an equal footing.
 Square tables can be easy to work with—they can paradoxically save space in the room and manage to feel spacious for diners.

 As humans, we respond well to rounded shapes and forms, and that’s why the oval table gives us such good vibes.
-I especially like this Japandi (ie Japanese-Scandi fusion) style one with its clean lines, elegant form and unusual, twisted leg design.
-When you have a beautiful but simple dining table like this, it really allows the food and guests to take centre stage.
+Opt for one with clean lines, an elegant form and perhaps an unusual leg design.
+When you have a beautiful but simple dining table, it really allows the food and guests to take centre stage.

 A round, four-person dining table has a particular intimacy about it.
 And like the oval-shaped table, it has an organic feel, while lacking corners makes it space-saving.
 Here, I love the mix of timber tabletop with a white base, and its softness means it melds well with the felted chairs.